slackapi/bolt-js/docs/_future/custom_functions.md

 Implement functions in just a few steps:

-#### 1. Create the source file in `manifest/function`
+#### 1. Create the function file in `manifest/function`
 Create a file for your function to live in and name it something that makes sense for your function.
 For example, if I'm writing a function that sends one of our engineers Brad a singing telegram, I might name the file `send-brad-some-singers.js`.

-#### 2. Write code in the source file to define your function
+#### 2. Write code in the function file to define your function
-The exported module of your function's source file should be the function handler.
+The exported module of your function's function file should be the function definition.
 It can be either asynchronous (for example, if you're calling API methods) or sychronous.

 The function takes a single argument called its "context", and returns an object that exactly matches the structure of function definition's `output_parameters`.